Waukesha County Court Records

 Waukesha County Family Court Records

-The Family Division of the Circuit Court addresses divorce, legal separation, annulment, paternity, child custody and placement, child support, spousal support, grandparent visitation, and related domestic matters.
+The Family Division of the Circuit Court handles divorce, legal separation, annulment, paternity, child custody and placement, child support, spousal support, grandparent visitation, and related domestic matters.

 Family Division